The Pull of Gravity: Guided Reading Level F with Lesson Plan

 Pre-reading question: What do you think makes things fall down to the ground?

-Comprehension questions: What does the book say gravity is?
+Comprehension question: What does the book say gravity is?

-Comprehension questions: What does gravity pull things toward?
+Comprehension question: What does gravity pull things toward?

-Comprehension questions: Name one thing the book says gravity keeps in place.
+Comprehension question: Name one thing the book says gravity keeps in place.

 1. Best Printing Method (Recommended)